 Legal Rights for Electrical Workers With Mesothelioma

-Treatment options are available to electrical workers who have mesothelioma.
+Mesothelioma treatment options are available to electrical workers who have this deadly cancer.
 Surgery is the most aggressive approach and often leads to the most extended survival times.
 Chemotherapy and radiation can also help patients.

 However, these treatments can be expensive, often costing hundreds of thousands of dollars.
 One way to counter the rising costs of mesothelioma treatment is through legal claims.